sapbuild/Admin/README.md

 ### The following happens when a user is removed via the admin console
 - Remove the projects owned by this user from projects collection,
-- Remove the user from project user list (remove from participant list)
+- Remove the user from project user list (remove from participant list),
 - Remove the studies belonging to the deleted project from studies collection,
-- Remove answers and annotations made by the user in studies he participated in
+- Remove answers and annotations made by the user in studies he participated in,
-- Remove user + deleted projects from roles collection
+- Remove user + deleted projects from roles collection,
-- Remove user from users collection
+- Remove user from users collection.

 # BUILD on GitHub